 Nain and the New Testament

-Nain is identified with certainty on the eastern side of the Galilee, about 9 km south east of Nazareth.
-At the site is an Arab village bearing a very similar name (Nein, or Nin).
+Nain is identified with certainty on the eastern side of the lower Galilee, as the current Arab village bears a very similar name (Nein, or Nin).
 Despite its miraculous reputation, Nain was not frequently visited by pilgrims in antiquity.
 The reason for that could be indicated in the accounts of the few who did visit the site.
 One such person was a French monk in 1664.
 He said, “in the village are one hundred Arab families, wild as leopards, and therefore only few Christians come here.
 And there is no sign of the house of the widow.”

 Remains that could be linked to the miraculous event described in Luke 7 are still waiting to be revealed, such as houses, stone coffins, or the gate and walls which are mentioned during the funeral procession.